pingcap/docs/explain-joins.md

 # Explain Statements That Use Joins

-In TiDB, the SQL Optimizer needs to decide which order tables should be joined in, and what is the most efficient join algorithm for a particular SQL statement.
-The examples are based on the following sample data:
+In TiDB, the SQL Optimizer needs to decide in which order tables should be joined and what is the most efficient join algorithm for a particular SQL statement.
+The examples in this document are based on the following sample data:

 {{< copyable "sql" >}}